For Array Technologies Inc. [ARRY], Analyst sees a rise to $23. What next?

-Array Technologies Inc. [NASDAQ: ARRY] traded at a high on 12/30/21, posting a 1.21 gain after which it closed the day’ session at $15.94.
+Array Technologies Inc. [NASDAQ: ARRY] loss -5.91% or -0.94 points to close at $14.97 with a heavy trading volume of 5934839 shares.
 The company report on December 15, 2021 that ARRAY ALERT: Bragar Eagel & Squire, P.C. is Investigating Array Technologies, Inc. on Behalf of Long-Term Stockholders and Encourages Investors to Contact the Firm.

 Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Array Technologies, Inc. (NASDAQ: ARRY) on behalf of long-term stockholders following a class action complaint that was filed against Array on May 14, 2021.
 Our investigation concerns whether the board of directors of Array have breached their fiduciary duties to the company.